GTkernel/edge-benchmark-suite/README.md

 A list shown the applications used in the research projects.

 ## Edge Computing
+[IOTCOMMS](https://github.gatech.edu/kernel-benchmark-suite/iotcomms): An framework used for creating IoT application with a variety of different workload configurations.

 ### Cryptography

 - [Secure MPC](https://github.gatech.edu/kernel-benchmark-suite/securempc-benchmark): Benchmarks for [EMP-Toolkit](https://github.com/emp-toolkit/emp-tool)'s [AGMPC](https://github.com/emp-toolkit/emp-agmpc), a maliciously secure BMR-style protocol tolerating an arbitrary number of corruptions.